euphoric-hardware/riscv-functional-sim/README.md

 - Logistical thoughts
     - In the long term, I do prefer this than the above approach.
 Approach 1 just feels like more of an hack on top of Chisel rather than a clean implementation
     - However, this might feel quite difficult and they can loose motivation unless we guide them aggressively.
 We may even have to work on the initial implementation to get them going

+---

+# Configurability in functional simulation

+- For cases when the functional simulation runs in ganged mode, trace-driven mode, or runahead mode (for sampling) we want the functional simulator device tree configuration to look identical to the actual SoC configuration
+- Spike is problematic in that aligning the functional/RTL simulation configuration requires various hacks/modifications
+    - Spike has its own bootrom which is the first source of divergence between RTL & functional simulation
+    - For baremetal binaries, Spike boots without FESVR having to send a interrupt to the CLINT.
+This is another source of divergence that we would like to eliminate
+    - API to add IO devices is not clean as device models are loaded in a dynamically linked libraries into simulation.
+However, there is no need for device models to be dynamically loaded in the first place

+## How I would like the configuration system to look like

+- There has to be two modes

+### DTS generated mode

+- The functional simulation configuration is "generated" from the device tree source (DTS) of the SoC that you want to model
+- As mentioned above, this is useful for ganged simulation, trace-driven simulation, and runahead mode
+- Parse the DTS file: [fdt](https://github.com/repnop/fdt)
+- Generate a bus hierarchy according to the DTS

+### Default mode

+- The functional simulation uses a pre-determined DTS configuration with minimal IO device models (UART)
+- The device models should not by dynamically linked libraries.
+Device models should be statically compiled into the binary and the top level should expose runtime flags to add/change device configurations
+- Use case of this mode is for simple software verification/debugging
+- We can think of the default mode as where there is no DTS provided and we are using a preconfigured DTS

+### Implementation

+- Need a way of registering all the possible device models and searching for matching ones from the DTS
+- Need to implement a "bus" struct that has APIs for
+    - Adding new devices on the the bus and register its address range
+    - Receive load/store requests and route them to the correct device
+    - When it receives a request with an invalid address, return a response indicating that the request had a invalid address
+- Possible devices includes: cores, DRAM, CLINT, PLIC, NIC, block device, uart, bootrom ...